Delving Deep into Magnesium: Understanding its Protons, Electrons, and Neutrons

 Q1: What happens if the number of protons in Mg changes?

 A1: If the number of protons in magnesium changes, it ceases to be magnesium.
-Changing the number of protons changes the element's atomic number and, therefore, its identity.
-For example, if the number of protons increased to 13, it would become aluminum (Al).
+Practically speaking, changing the number of protons changes the element's atomic number and, therefore, its identity.
+To give you an idea, if the number of protons increased to 13, it would become aluminum (Al).

 Q2: How can I determine the number of neutrons in a magnesium atom?

 A2: The number of neutrons can be determined by subtracting the atomic number (number of protons, which is 12 for magnesium) from the mass number of the specific isotope.
-For example, ²⁴Mg has a mass number of 24, so it has 24 - 12 = 12 neutrons.
+Take this: ²⁴Mg has a mass number of 24, so it has 24 - 12 = 12 neutrons.

 Q3: What are the health consequences of magnesium deficiency?